Dalit government official, his wife murdered in Uttar Pradesh’s Azamgarh district

 Bahujan Samaj Party chief Mayawati asked the Adityanath-led state government to immediately take strict action against those responsible for the couple’s murder.

-“It’s an extremely shocking, painful and commendable incident of the murder of a Dalit couple by slashing of their throats in Azamgarh district within days after the Prayagraj killings,” she said.
+“It’s an extremely shocking, painful and condemnable incident of the murder of a Dalit couple by slashing of their throats in Azamgarh district within days after the Prayagraj killings,” she said.

 Citing the postmortem report in the Prayagraj case, the police on Monday said that father and son were killed with an axe that was seized from the crime spot, while the mother had been hit on the head with a blunt object and the daughter had been strangulated, The Print reported.

-“There was male discharge on her [the daughter’s] genitals,” Prayagraj Senior Superintendent of Police Sarvashresth Triptahi added.
+“There was male discharge on her [the daughter’s] genitals,” Prayagraj Senior Superintendent of Police Sarvashresth Tripathi added.
 “The doctors have indicated rape.
 We have sent the DNA samples to a forensic lab for further investigation.”

 Relatives of the family had also alleged that the girl had been raped before being killed.
 They had accused a neighbouring upper-caste family for the crime.